Tock Binary Format

 -

-a 16-bit unsigned integer specifying the length of the entire TBF header in bytes (including the base header and all TLV elements). -
+Header Sizea 16-bit unsigned integer specifying the length of the entire TBF header in bytes (including the base header and all TLV elements). -

-a 32-bit unsigned integer specifying the total size of the TBF in bytes (including the header). -
+Total Sizea 32-bit unsigned integer specifying the total size of the TBF in bytes (including the header). -

-specifies properties of the process.3 2 1 0 1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Reserved |S|E| +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
+Flagsspecifies properties of the process.3 2 1 0 1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0 9 8 7 6 5 4 3 2 1 0 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Reserved |S|E| +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+- Bit 0 marks the process enabled.
+A

-indicates the process is enabled.
+1indicates the process is enabled.
 Disabled processes will not be launched at startup. - Bit 1 marks the process as sticky.
 A

-flag erase them.
+1indicates the process is sticky.
+Sticky processes require additional confirmation to be erased.
+For example,tockloaderrequires the--forceflag erase them.
 This is useful for services running as processes that should always be available. - Bits 2-31 are reserved and should be set to 0.

 - Bit 0 marks the process enabled.
 A